-We could be adversely affected by violations of the FCPA, and similar worldwide anti-bribery laws and the ongoing investigation, and outcome of the investigation, by government agencies of possible violations by us of the FCPA could have a material adverse effect on our business.
+We could be adversely affected by violations of the FCPA, and similar worldwide anti-bribery laws which could have a material adverse effect on our business.

 The FCPA and similar worldwide anti-bribery laws generally prohibit companies and their intermediaries from corruptly providing any benefits to government officials for the purpose of obtaining or retaining business.
 We are in the process of designing and implementing policies and procedures intended to help ensure compliance with these laws.
 In the future, we may operate in parts of the world that have experienced governmental corruption to some degree.
 We cannot assure you that our internal control policies and procedures will protect us from improper acts committed by our employees or agents.
 Violations of these laws, or allegations of such violations, could disrupt our business and have a material adverse effect on our business and operations.